 What Income is Protected?

 Spouses of long-term care patients receiving Medicaid are allowed to keep all of their own income, and they may be able to keep some of their spouse’s income if they need the financial support.
 The amount of money that a spouse may keep and that is exempt from the Medicaid eligibility calculation is called the "minimum monthly maintenance needs allowance" (MMMNA).
 The MMMNA varies from state to state, but the federal government sets a minimum and a maximum periodically that is tied to poverty guidelines.
-Until July 1, 2013, the minimum is $1,891 (it will go up to $1,938 on July 1), and the maximum is $2,898.
+Until July 1, 2015, the minimum is $1,967, and the maximum is $2,931.
 That amount of income is disregarded by the state Medicaid agency in evaluating whether the needy spouse is financially eligible for Medicaid.

 What Assets are Protected?